paragoner1/crisis-companion/PRODUCTION_READY_STATUS.md

 5. Add emergency override
 6. Deploy to production

-**Your app is now in enhanced demo mode with production-ready framework!** 🚀
+**The app is now in enhanced demo mode with production-ready framework!** 🚀